Permaculture Design Certification Course

 Accommodations and Amenities

 Participants will camp in the Earthaven campground.
 Most campground sites are for two-person tents; some can accommodate larger tents.
 Several RV spots (no hookups) are also available.
 The campground offers clean drinking water, a tarp-covered kitchen with propane burners for cooking and heating water, and an outhouse with composting toilet and hand-washing station.
 A flush toilet is available in the Council Hall nearby.
-(Other private or dormitory housing may be available; contact SOIL for further details.)
+Shared and private indoor lodging options are also available; contact SOIL for further details.

 Earthaven Ecovillage is off-grid and therefore not supplied by public utilities.
 However, electricity is available from solar panels and two small hydropower stations.
 There is minimal internet access and no cell phone reception, although landline phones are available for short phone calls or emergencies.
 Living at Earthaven offers a balance between comfort and adventure.